lekjos/vhserver-walmart-greeter/README.md

 To customize the greetings, edit `discord_post.generate_greeting`.

 ## Background
-I don't really game much anymore, but I was asked to host a Valheim Server on my Ubuntu Server.
-After building a really bad hut in the game and hunting a few deer, I got bored and decided to make Discord Bot that greeted my friends on the server when they joined or left the game.
+I don't game anymore, but I was asked to host a Valheim Server on my Ubuntu Server.
+After building a really bad shack in the game and hunting a few deer, I got bored and decided to make Discord Bot that greeted my friends on the server when they joined or left the game.

 ## Setup Instructions
 1. Fork this repo and clone to your Server